cisco/mindmeld/docs/source/userguide/role_classifier.rst

 ``'params'`` (:class:`dict`)
   |

   A dictionary of values to be used for model hyperparameters during training.
-These include inverse of regularization strength as ``'C'``, the norm used in penalization as ``'penalty'``, and so on.
-The list of allowed hyperparameters is :sk_api:`here <sklearn.linear_model.LogisticRegression.html>`.
+Examples include the ``'kernel'`` parameter for SVM, ``'penalty'`` for logistic regression, ``'max_depth'`` for decision tree, and so on.
+The list of allowable hyperparameters depends on the model selected.
+See the parameter list in :ref:`the model table <_sklearn_role_models>` above.

 ``'param_selection'`` (:class:`dict`)
   |